alize2e/subset-generation/README.md

 - next steps: as far as I can tell, any method that does not rely on a `cast` would be much slower, so maybe I should revive the somewhat iterative in idea `subsetsItOG` or something along those lines, or pass a `curr : Subset n` as a parameter and edit it despite that being exceedingly slow

 PlainRecProofs
-- a proof that any `Subset n` is in the output of `genRec n`
+- proof that any `Subset n` is in the output of `genRec n`
-- a proof that the output of `genRec n` is of length 2^n
+- proof that the output of `genRec n` is of length 2^n
+- proof that there are no duplicates in the list output by `genRec n`

 SubsetDef
 - definition of `Subset n`